Posts Tagged ‘amd’

 The AMD Sempron 3850 is AMD’s lowest cost quad core AM1 SoC.
 It combines four Jaguar cores running at 1.3GHz with the R3 graphics solution all in a low power envelope.

-Low cost and low performance socket AM1 SoC with half the number of cores as compared to other AM1 chips
+The AMD Sempron 2650 is a low cost and low performance socket AM1 SoC with half the number of cores as compared to other AM1 chips

 The AMD Athlon 5150 is a lower cost part that provides SoC capabilities at low power consumption levels.
 This allows platforms to be small, inexpensive and quiet with minimal complexity.